 George Robles | M. E. Training

 George Robles has been in the environmental industry since 2005.
 Throughout the years he has performed the task of worker , supervisor and project manager.
 George is Co-owner of Meridian Environmental which has been in business since 2015.
 Meridian is an abatement contractor for mold, lead and asbestos.
 George has been a CDPHE state approved instructor for worker and supervisor disciplines and has been teaching initial and refresher courses since December 2013.
 George has taught primarily for M.E.
 Training where he is owner and training manager.
 In 2019 George co-founded M.E.
 Workforce which is a temporary labor provider for the abatement and demolition industries throughout Colorado.

 Mike began his career in the environmental industry in 1991, with 29 years of environmental experience he understands the abatement industry and emergency response.
 Originally employed with The Dow Chemical Company in the Business Development division, and EH&S Manager.
-Mike is the General Manager, Colorado Division of ARC Abatement.
+Mike is the Owner and President of Hillen Abatement.

 - Bachelor of Science (BS), Business Administration and Management, General

 - Safe Lands Awareness Training